 Drill Down in Costs Table

-- On the line item for Elastic Compute Cloud - Compute, click the Drilldown icon.
+- On the line item for Elastic Compute Cloud - Compute, click the quick drilldown icon (which drills down by Category).

 - A filter for line items matching only the Elastic Compute Cloud - Compute service is added in the Filters menu.

-- In addition, the report is now also grouped by Category.
+- The report is now also grouped by Category.

-- The Category column also now appears in the table.
+- The Category column appears in the table.

-- You can continue to click the Drilldown icon to add filters for selected line items and group by other options, like Subcategory.
-For example, if you click the Drilldown icon on the EC2 > Data Transfer line item:
+- You can continue to click the quick drilldown icon on subsequent rows to drill deeper into your costs.
+Each click adds filters for the selected row and applies the next grouping in Vantage’s standard sequence.
+For example, if you click the quick drilldown icon on the EC2 > Data Transfer line item:

 - The Data Transfer category filter is applied in the Filters menu.